timker/docs/docs/_documentation/Deploy-NET-Core-to-AWS-ECS.md

-We'll use [Travis CI](https://travis-ci.org/) to do the actual build and deployments by running the plain bash scripts that lives alongside your code in the same [Github Repo](https://github.com/NetCoreApps/redis-geo) which build and deploys your Docker App.
+We'll use [Travis CI](https://travis-ci.org/) to do the actual build and deployments by running the plain bash scripts that lives alongside your code in the same [Github Repo](https://github.com/NetCoreApps/redis-geo) which builds and deploys your Docker App.
 Most of the bash scripts are generic and can be reused for deploying different projects with only minor config changes to specify the solution to build and the AWS Account to deploy to, with any sensitive information maintained in Travis-CI private Environment Variables so they're kept out of the public Github repositories.